 The Commonwealth became the 10th state to pass legislation supporting a cleaner environment through innovative recycling technology

-March 29, 2021 — In signing Senate Bill 1164 into law, Virginia joined nine other U.S. states in enabling greater adoption and expansion of innovative advanced recycling technologies.
+March 29, 2021 — In signing Senate Bill 1164 into law, Virginia joined nine other U.S. states in enabling greater adoption and expansion of innovative advanced recycling technologies, with four other states since passing similar legislation.
 As in many other states, Virginia’s legislation passed with overwhelming bipartisan support.

-Arizona, Arkansas, Florida, Wisconsin, Georgia, Iowa, Tennessee, Texas, Illinois, Ohio, Oklahoma Pennsylvania and Virginia are taking the lead in encouraging the growth of advanced recycling, which ultimately helps to eliminate plastic waste in the environment.
+Arizona, Arkansas, Florida, Wisconsin, Georgia, Iowa, Tennessee, Texas, Illinois, Ohio, Oklahoma, Pennsylvania, Louisiana and Virginia are taking the lead in encouraging the growth of advanced recycling, which ultimately helps to eliminate plastic waste in the environment.
 Investment in advanced recycling facilities also creates jobs, improves local economies and supports local demand from consumers for recycling programs and centers that turn used plastic once destined for the landfill into valuable new materials.

 In Virginia alone, converting just 25% of the recoverable plastics into new products using advanced recycling could generate nearly $179 million in estimated economic output annually.

 “With this step, Virginia takes a leading role among states in helping tackle one of our planet’s most pressing environmental challenges: eliminating plastic waste in our environment.
 Signing SB 1164 into law moves the Commonwealth closer to enjoying the economic and environmental benefits of advanced recycling manufacturing,” said Joshua Baca, the America Chemistry Council’s Vice President of Plastics.